Opening hours: 8.45am - 6pm

 Theo has developed particularly strong knowledge on the law of automatism, having assisted Jennifer Dempster KC throughout a complex homicide case from trial through to the Court of Appeal.
 As a result, he is well placed to advise on this complex area of law.

 Theo also has a specific interest in National Security and Espionage Law.
-He has presented to the Criminal Bar Association on recent developments in the fields and The Guardian has invited him to write on the topic.
+He has presented to the Criminal Bar Association on recent developments in the field and The Guardian has invited him to write on the topic.
 He has also co-authored a number of articles with Barnaby Jameson KC and Sailesh Mehta on the impact of the National Security Act 2023 and is an active commentator on the subject.

 Prior to his legal career, Theo worked at the Ministry of Defence advising on a variety of policy areas.
 Whilst living in Ghana, he worked at an international energy company assessing the impact of government legislation on company activities